• Skip to primary navigation

 4. Ghee - Adds the extra richness to this sweet.
 Ghee is always a great addition to Indian sweets.

-5. Ground cardamom - You can use 3-4 fresh green cardamom pods, remove the seeds and crush using a mortar and pestle.
-Or during the festive season, I make a little batch of cardamom powder using my spice grinder.
+5. Ground cardamom – You can use 3-4 fresh green cardamom pods, remove the seeds, and crush them using a mortar and pestle.
+Or, during the festive season, I make a little batch of cardamom powder using my spice grinder.

 6. Rose Water (optional) - I like to add a teaspoon of rose water for the wonderful fresh flavor and aroma.